neo4j-partners/hands-on-lab-neo4j-and-azure/GUIDE_DEV_CONTAINERS.md

 ---

-## Quick Start: Open in a Local Dev Container
+## Alternative Local Quick Start: Open in a Local Dev Container

 If you have Docker and VS Code installed locally, you can run the workshop in an isolated container volume without using a Codespace: